 The bottom line

-No matter where you desire to travel for your heritage trip, doing your research and preparing for it financially can help you turn it into a reality.
+No matter where you hope to travel for your heritage trip, researching and preparing for the experience financially can help you turn it into a reality.

-If the cost of your trip is more than what you have in savings, there are financing options that can help you pay for travel.
-Just keep in mind that if you’re not able to pay your balance off quickly, it could cost you quite a bit in interest.
+If your trip costs more than what you have in savings, there are financing options that can help pay for travel.
+Just keep in mind that if you’re unable to pay your balance off quickly, it could cost you a lot in interest.